shubham7843/github-data-scanner/README.md

 Steps to run the code:
 1. Clone the code from main branch git clone <url>
-2. cd gitscanner
+2. cd github-data-scanner
-3. npm install
+3. npm run setup (Install dependencies in Backend nodejs and Angular UI)
-4. npm start (Backend nodejs will start running)
+4. npm run start (Backend nodejs and Angular UI will start running)
-5. For frontend go to the frontend directory using **cd frontend**
-6. Install dependencies **npm install**
-7. Run React frontend **npm start**
+5. Please update GITHUB_TOKEN in environment variable
-8. Now you will be able pull github public data
+6. Now you will be able pull github public data
-9. Please update **GITHUB_TOKEN** in environment variable